 - Strained cooking juices

-- Season the chuck roast with 1 teaspoon kosher salt and 1/4 teaspoon black pepper.
+- Season the meat with 1 teaspoon kosher salt and ¼ teaspoon black pepper.

-- Remove the slow cooker pot roast to a plate.
+- Remove the meat to a plate.
 Set the slow cooker to WARM.
-Strain the cooking juices into a glass measuring cup, then return the beef to the slow cooker and cover, to keep warm while you make the gravy.
+Strain the cooking liquids into a glass measuring cup, then return the meat to the slow cooker and cover it to keep warm while you make the gravy.

-- Use a spoon to skim the fat layer off the top of the cooking juices.
-Season with 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
+- Use a spoon to skim the fat layer off the top of the cooking liquids.
+Season them with ½ teaspoon kosher salt and ¼ teaspoon black pepper.
 Transfer to a medium saucepan.
 Heat over medium heat, and continue to simmer, whisking occasionally, until reduced into a rich sauce, about 10 minutes.